 Graduate Diversity Recruitment Weekend is designed for students who are historically underrepresented in Anthropology and GES graduate programs and who are interested in learning about graduate training in these departments at the University of Minnesota.
 This program will feature a coordinated set of formal and informal experiences designed to familiarize participants with strategies for constructing successful graduate school applications and to provide them with the opportunity to learn more about the experience of graduate education in our departments.

 Individuals who meet the following criteria are eligible to apply for the fall 2023 event:

 - Students who are enrolled in a college or university as a junior or senior, or who have graduated within the last two years (i.e., 2020 or thereafter).
 Students currently enrolled in a terminal master's-level graduate program also are eligible.

 - Students who identify as a member of groups historically underrepresented in graduate training in these fields, including members of ethnic and racial minority groups, especially Black, Indigenous, Latinx and other minoritized students, and participants who are low-income, first-generation college students.
 This event is directed at students who are historically underrepresented and/or marginalized groups within higher education.

 - Students who are committed to pursuing graduate training through either:

 - the Department of Anthropology in one of our programs of research: Anthropological Archaeology, Biological Anthropology, or Socio-cultural Anthropology, or

 - the Department of Geography, Environment and Society in one of our programs of research: Biophysical Geography and Climatology, Geographic Information Science (GIS) or Human Geography.

 The costs of transportation and lodging will be covered for applicants selected to participate in this program.
-Interested individuals who are eligible to apply for this opportunity to visit the University on September 25-27, 2019, are required to provide the following information and materials:
+Interested individuals who are eligible to apply for this opportunity to visit the University in September 2020, are required to provide the following information and materials: